vinceimbat/vinceimbat/content/thoughts/my daily routine.md

 Details here are allowed to change depending on my projects and their status.

-- If a project is available, see my menu or open [[thoughts/things|Things]] and perform what to do from a set of preplanned actions prepared during the [[thoughts/weekly review|weekly review]]).
+- If a project is available, see my menu or open [[thoughts/things|Things]] and perform what to do from a set of preplanned actions prepared during the [[weekly review|weekly review]]).
 - If a project is unavailable, perform [[thoughts/my morning writing practice|my morning writing practice]].
 - I am also allowed to just use to read through a stack of material if that is what's necessary.